 How to adjust your baby’s Circadian Rhythm

-I take deliberate steps to help my babies adopt a circadian rhythm that is more in line with my own.
+You should take deliberate steps to help your baby adapt a circadian rhythm that is more in line with my own.
 Considering babies need more sleep than adults and do require daytime sleep, naps are important.

 It is counterproductive to try to keep baby awake during the day so that they are tired at night.
 A tired baby will only be overtired and cranky at night.
 A cranky baby is not easy to console and get into a drowsy sleepy state.

-Instead, I encourage daytime napping.
-However, I purposefully have the daytime sleep environment different than the nighttime sleep environment.
+Instead, you should encourage daytime napping.
+However, you need to purposefully have their daytime sleep environment different than their nighttime sleep environment.

 Daytime sleep environment for babies

-To encourage my babies to change their circadian rhythm I leave lights on and allow noise to occur during the day.
-When the baby wakes from their nap I engage with them.
-I will smile and talk to my newborn during daytime awake hours.
+To encourage your baby to change their circadian rhythm, you can leave lights on and allow noise to occur during the day.
+When the baby wakes from their nap you should engage with them.
+Smile and talk to your newborn during daytime awake hours.

-When my newborn wakes up, I will sit up in bed and bring the baby onto my bed.
-I don’t talk or smile at my baby.
-Though I definitely do sneak in cuddles and kisses to the head.
+When your newborn wakes up, you can simply sit up in bed and bring the baby onto your bed.
+Don’t talk or smile at your baby.
+Though you can sneak in some cuddles and kisses to the head.

-I purposely do not get up out of bed, turn on lights, or talk to my baby during nighttime wake-ups.
-By maintaining a quiet dark space, with minimal movement, I am encouraging their brain to understand that it is a quiet dark time.
+You should purposely not get up out of bed, turn on lights, or talk to your baby during nighttime wake-ups.
+By maintaining a quiet dark space, with minimal movement, you are encouraging their brain to understand that it is a quiet dark time.

 How to meet Your babies nighttime Sensory Needs